ByteWisdom.Tech

 Evolution of Computers

-The journey of computers from rudimentary calculating machines to sophisticated systems has been marked by significant milestones:
+The journey of computers and related technologies from rudimentary calculating machines to sophisticated systems has been marked by significant milestones:

 1. First Generation (1940s-1950s): Utilized vacuum tubes for circuitry and magnetic drums for memory.
 These machines were large, consumed vast amounts of energy, and were primarily used for scientific calculations.